BlueWinds/pidgin-irc-format/README.md

 ## Compilation / Installation
 ### Debian / Linux
-You'll need at least `pidgin-dev` and `gcc` installed, and maybe a couple of others I don't know about.
+You'll need at least `pkgconf`, `pidgin-dev` and `gcc` installed, and maybe a couple of others I don't know about.

 ```
 # Compile irc_format.so